No One Gets Out Alive – Review

 And then the horror takes over

-Unfortunately, a predictable horror element takes centre stage for much of the movie and dilutes what is an otherwise interesting plot.
-Any horror fan will find themselves predicting what will happen scene by scene as if they were in the room when the movie was filmed and that isn’t a good thing.
+Unfortunately, a predictable horror element takes centre stage for much of the movie.
+Diluting what is an otherwise interesting plot.
+Any horror fan will find themselves predicting what will happen scene by scene.
+Almost as if they were in the room when the movie was filmed and that isn’t a good thing.
 Take away the main character’s background and struggles and what you have left is a young woman living in a scary old house with a questionable landlord, some nutty housemates, and some random ghost sightings.

-No One Gets Out Alive is a cookie cutter horror movie about as middle of the road as you can possibly get.
+No One Gets Out Alive is worth watching if you have a high tolerance for average horror.
+It is a cookie cutter movie about as middle of the road as you can possibly get.
 The interesting main character and her ongoing experience as a Mexican illegal immigrant in the US whispers at something compelling that never manages to get moving under the weight of its boring, haunted house plot.